ClusterLabs/pacemaker/cts/README.md

 For more options, run with the --help option.

-There are also a couple of wrappers for cts-lab that some users may find more
-convenient: cts, which is typically installed in the same place as the rest of the testing code; and cluster\_test, which is in the source directory and typically not installed.
+There is also a wrapper for cts-lab that some users may find more convenient: cluster\_test, which is in the source directory and typically not installed.

 ### Optional: Memory testing